YongHui-X/PixelPairs_Android-Memory-Game/README.md

  # Pixel Pairs (Android Memory Card Matching Game)

-  A collaborative Android application where users fetch images from the web and play a memory card matching game.
+  An Android application where users fetch images from the web and play a memory card matching game.
 Built with Kotlin (Android) and ASP.NET Core (.NET backend).
+Developed in collaboration with the team.

   ## Features